gradha/gradha.github.io/src/articles/36-apples-core-data-greatest-feature-brainwashing.rst

 check every model property access, because costly IO operations are now implicit and could happen any time without you being able to foresee them.

 The obvious solution to this problem is to **contain** Core Data to its storage layer in your app, and create two objects: one for your model, one for Core Data, and convert one to the other and vice versa at the boundary.
 That's why Google's text says: "*Unfortunately, developers usually end up sharing the model between their app and the UI*".
-Nobody using Core Data does this.
+Nobody using Core Data does this kind of split.

 The invisible red thread of bloat